 See our separate reading list for a selection of Educational Teaching Resources online.

 The book collection covers all age and ability groups from pre-school to A-level, and includes teachers' books for use with children.
 The main sequence of books is arranged by Dewey Decimal Classification, as in the rest of the Library, and includes all the non-fiction subjects, fairy tales, myths and legends, and poetry and drama.

 The School Practice multi-media collection is housed at the end of the book sequence.
 Items are classified in the same way as the books, but stored by format.
-A table with a laptop point is also available.

 All School Practice items can be found on Library Search.
 There are several catalogue terminals on the 1st floor near the School Practice area.
 All items can be borrowed and returned at the ground floor self-service machines or the help desk.
 Most items are available for three weeks.